shokhova-eve/FamilyBookshelf/README.md

 - Show player on all pages and work all the time, not only on the main page
 - Fix the shadows under books, and under bookshelfs on index page
 - Fix login form
+- Separate audio and login to components of index.html